yxzh321/yxzh321.github.io/_posts/2024-07-02-use-julia-on-cluster.md

   - tutorial
 ---

 I wanted to use Julia on computing clusters with Jupyterhub at LMU.
-I checked if Julia is installed using:
+So I first checked if Julia is installed using:
-{% highlight ruby %}
+{% highlight console %}
 pip show julia
 {% endhighlight %}
 which gave me the info about the installed Julia.
 But when I run:
-{% highlight ruby %}
+{% highlight julia %}
 julia
 {% endhighlight %}
 This returned:
-{% highlight ruby %}
+{% highlight console %}
 -bash: julia: command not found
 {% endhighlight %}

 and didn't activate Julia.
 So I searched for this issue and got what I want from the website [`https://researchcomputing.princeton.edu/support/knowledge-base/julia`](https://researchcomputing.princeton.edu/support/knowledge-base/julia).

 One should use the commands below:
-{% highlight ruby %}
+{% highlight console %}
 module avail julia
 {% endhighlight %}
-which will should show available Julia versions with their path.
+which will show available Julia versions with their path.
 Then run:
-{% highlight ruby %}
+{% highlight console %}
 module load julia/1.x.x # version you want
 {% endhighlight %}
 will start the Julia interactive session.